Seeed-Studio/Grove_Barometer_Sensor/README.md

 Assume that you connected the grove correctly.

-For connection guide and more information, please refer to [wiki page](http://wiki.seeedstudio.com/Grove-Barometer_Sensor/).
+For connection guide and more information, please refer to [wiki page BMP085](http://wiki.seeedstudio.com/Grove-Barometer_Sensor/) and [wiki page BMP180](http://wiki.seeedstudio.com/Grove-Barometer_Sensor-BMP180/).

 ----